JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

   - pretty much anything

 ## Environmental Effects
 The more widly accessible technology is, the more it is produced and the more waste that gets thrown out.
+- E-waste is toxic, can contanimate water supplies or soil
+- Computer parts are sometimes shipped to 3rd world countries with fewer environmental protection laws.
+- Engery consuption emits greenhouses, contribuiting to global warming and reducing biodiversity in the long term.

-EU charging cabel laws is the best case study for this section.
+EU charging cabble laws is a good case study for this section. (citation needed)

 ## Censorship, Collecting data and Privacy
-(sum up points)
+A whole mess

 ## Accessibility
-(sum up points)
+Websites should be designed in accordance to the Equality Act (2010), to make sure no groups are discriminated against when viewing.
+- menu buttons for navigation between pages
+- ability to enlarge text
+- ability to increase contrast
+- provide alt text for images
+- provide transcriptions of audio files
+- be translatable
+- use unicode
+- Software should be developed with photosensitive users in mind.
+- Software should keep in mind that different input methods and keyboard layouts exists, and people may need to enter special characters for their name.